levibostian/Teller-Android/docs/create_localrepository.md

     }

     /**
-     * Help Teller determine is your cached data is "empty" or not.
+     * Help Teller determine is your cache is "empty" or not.
      * Note: This function is guaranteed to be called on the same thread as `observeCache()`.
      *
      * In our example, an empty String (""), is what we qualify as empty.
-If you have a POJO, List, or any other data type, you return back if the `cache` parameter is empty or not.
+If you have a POJO, List, or any other type, you return back if the `cache` parameter is empty or not.
      */
     override fun isCacheEmpty(cache: String, requirements: GitHubUsernameGetCacheRequirements): Boolean = cache.isBlank()